jsignell/heat_and_trees/README.md

-## Visualizing and Analyzing Earth Science Data Using PyViz and PyData
+## Visualizing and Analyzing Earth Science Data Using HoloViz and PyData

 Earth Science presents interesting issues of large, multi-dimensional datasets stored in a variety of idiosyncratic file formats.
 In this talk, we'll work through some specific